jsh/trendlist/README.md

 * monotonically non-decreasing: 1, 1, 2, 3, 5, 8, ...
 * monotonically non-increasing: 1, 1, 1/2, 1/3, 1/5, 1/8, ...

-For simplicity, let's focus on the monotonically increasing sequences, understanding that we can go back and reason analogously about the other three types.
+For simplicity, let's focus on the sorted (monotonically increasing) sequences, understanding that we can go back and reason analogously about the other three types.

-Few real-world sequences are monotonic.
-For any sequence of *N*, random floats, only *1/N!* permutations are monotonically increasing, though you could reasonably look at many of them and say they're generally getting bigger from one end to the other.
+Few real-world sequences are sorted, but lots more generally get bigger from one end to the other.

 How can we relax monotonicity productively?

 ### Trends Are a Generalization of Monotonic Sequences.

-Let's start with a different, but equivalent definition of monotonic.
+Let's start with a different, but equivalent definition of sorted.

-If, for a sequence, **x_0, x_1, ..., x_n**,
-every element in the subsequence **x_0, ..., x_k** is less than the every following element, **x_k+1, ... x_n**,
-for all **0 < k < n**, then the sequence is monotonically increasing.

-Or, simpler, if you put your finger between any two sequence elements, everything to the left of your finger is less than everything to the right.
+With a sorted sequence, if you put your finger between any two sequence elements, everything to the left of your finger is less than everything to the right.

 Suppose, instead, when put your finger between any two sequence elements, the *average* of everything to the left of your finger is less than the *average* of everything to the right.

-Call that a trend.
+Let's call that a *trend*.

-In other words, a monotonic sequence is also a trend but a trend doesn't have to be monotonic.
+In other words, a sorted sequence is a trend but a trend doesn't have to be sorted.

-For example, **1, 2, 4, 8, 16** is both monotonic and a trend.
+For example, **1, 2, 4, 8, 16** is both sorted and a trend,
-In contrast, **2, 1, 4, 8, 16** is not monotonic, yet it is a trend,
+but **2, 1, 4, 8, 16** is not sorted, yet it is a trend.
-because **mean(2) = 2 < mean(1, 4, 8) = 13/3**,
+* **mean(2) = 2 < mean(1, 4, 8) = 13/3**,
-**mean(2, 1) = 3/2 < mean(4, 8) = 6**.
+* **mean(2, 1) = 3/2 < mean(4, 8) = 6**.
-and **mean(2, 1, 4) = 7/3 < mean(8) = 8**.
+* **mean(2, 1, 4) = 7/3 < mean(8) = 8**.

-By convention, just as single number is a one-element, monotonically increasing sequence, it's also a one-element trend.

 Not everything is a trend, but trends are far more common than monotonically increasing sequences, and interesting in their own right.

 ### We Use the Arithmetic Mean for Averages

+The average most of us use for most things is the arithmetic mean: the sum devided by the number of elements.
+`mean([1, 2, 4, 8]) = (1+2+4+8)/4 = 15/4`

-The easiest average to work with is the arithmetic mean, but for defining trends, any average will work that satisfies one condition: if S1 and S2 are sequences, and Average(S1) < Average(S2), then Average(S1) < Average(S1 + S2) < Average(S2)
+For defining trends, any average will work that satisfies one condition: if S1 and S2 are sequences, and Average(S1) < Average(S2), then Average(S1) < Average(S1 + S2) < Average(S2)